mhnaufal/Software-Defect-Finale/README.md

-# Software Defect Prediction ☠
+# ☠ Software Defect Prediction

-Machine learning model for 'Software Defect Prediction' with a combination using deep learning and based on Python & Tensorflow
+Machine learning model for _'Software Defect Prediction'_ using deep learning and based on Python & Tensorflow

 ## Introduction